liddiard/personal-website-gatsby/src/pages/project/stream-editor.md

 It’s written using a lightweight Flask server on the backend and a modern (as of 2020) React UI on the frontend that fully uses function-based components with [React Hooks](https://reactjs.org/docs/hooks-intro.html).

-Creating and deploying Stream Editor came with a few unique challenges.
+Creating and deploying Stream Editor came with a few interesting challenges.
 One was the performance of the text diff algorithm that highlights added and removed text.
 With very large inputs and diffs, it could take a few seconds to generate the diff.
 This would block the UI, causing it to become momentarily unresponsive.
 My fix for this issue was twofold:

 1. Only recalculate the diff when absolutely necessary and cache its output with the [React `useMemo` hook](https://reactjs.org/docs/hooks-reference.html#usememo).
 2. Move the expensive part of the operation into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) so it would no longer block the UI thread.